illinois-or-research-analytics/cm_pipeline/manuscript/paper.md

 CM++ is a meta-method designed to modify an existing network clustering, ensuring that each cluster achieves connectivity values above a user-defined threshold.
 Key Features:

-- **Flexibility:** For users to accompany their definition of a good community with well-connectedness, CM++ is designed to work with any clustering algorithm and presently provides built-in support for the Leiden algorithm (optimizing either the Constant Potts Model or modularity) [@Traag2019], Iterative K-core Clustering (IKC) [@10.1162/qss_a_00184], Markov Clustering (MCL) [@doi:10.1137/040608635] and Infomap [@doi:10.1073/pnas.0706851105].
+- **Flexibility:** For users to accompany their definition of a good community with well-connectedness, CM++ is designed to work with any clustering algorithm and presently provides built-in support for the Leiden algorithm (optimizing either the Constant Potts Model or modularity), Iterative K-core Clustering (IKC), Markov Clustering (MCL) and Infomap.
 - **Dynamic Thresholding:** In order to allow the enforcement of connectivity to be flexible, connectivity thresholds can be constants, or functions of the number of nodes in the cluster, or the minimum node degree of the cluster.
 - **Multi-processing:** For better performance, users can specify a larger number of cores to process clusters concurrently.